aptima-ai/aptima_framework/docs/ten_agent/playground/configure_properties.md

 # Configure Properties in Playground

-This guide will help you to configure properties in the TEN-Agent Playground.
+This guide will help you to configure properties in the APTIMA-Agent Playground.

 ## Configure Properties